1. About this Policy

 - so that we can function as a business, for example, we may collect your personal information for research, marketing or so that we can offer you new and exiting products, or if you are a supplier so that we can record your dealings with us

-- so that we can comply with agreements we have entered into with governments and industry bodies, for example Safe Food Queensland and Lemnos to provide supplier information for compliance purposes
+- so that we can comply with agreements we have entered into with governments and industry bodies, for example Safe Food Queensland and Parmalat provide supplier information for compliance purposes

 Who do we disclose your personal information to?

 We do not use or disclose your personal information for a purpose other than: